xot/ElectraOne/README.md

 *Warning: do NOT remove any controls; this may break the script/mixer preset.
 The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*

+### Using a second E1 to control the mixer

+If you happen to own *two* E1s, then you can use the second one to control the mixer exclusively, while the first controls the currently selected device.

+Simply provide the second E1 with power, and plug it's MIDI 1 Out into the MIDI 1 In of the first E1, and it's MIDI 1 In into the MIDI 1 Out of the first E1.
+Connect the first E1 with your computer running Ableton using the USB cable, as described below.
+Manually select the Mixer preset on the second E1 and you are all set.

 ## Controlling the currently appointed device

 In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').